MoAlharsani/noetic-humble-dynamic-bridge/README.md

 1. **On Device A (ROS2 Humble)**:

-    - Run the ROS2 node to publish messages to the MQTT broker:
+    - Run the ROS2 node to publish messages on the ROS topic (`/chatter`) to the MQTT broker on the MQTT topic (`/chatter_mqtt`):

         ```bash
-        humble@robot:~$ ros2 run ros_connection_bridge ros_mqtt_bridge String /chatter /chatter broker.hivemq.com 1883
+        humble@robot:~$ ros2 run ros_connection_bridge ros_mqtt_bridge String /chatter /chatter_mqtt broker.hivemq.com 1883
         ```

-    - Run a sample talker node to publish messages to the `/chatter` topic:
+    - Run a sample talker node to publish messages to the ROS topic `/chatter`:

         ```bash
         humble@robot:~$ ros2 run demo_nodes_cpp talker